Chinese Dragon or Loong — History, Power, Utilization, and Culture

 In ancient legend, if a carp can leap over the turbulent current of Longmen (Dragon Gate), a canyon that was cut out of a huge mountain by Yu the Great (about 2123 BC — 2025 BC) when he was defeating the huge flood, it would incarnate into a powerful spiritual dragon and soar in the sky.
 (Read More about Grottoes of Longmen)

 This is a huge and dangerous transformation, which only a few carps can succeed in the end.

-Therefore, the Fish Incarnated Dragon became a popular representative of achieving great success after hard-working and intense competition.
+Therefore, the Fish Incarnated Dragon represents achieving great success after hard-working and intense competition.

-Number nine here is believed to describe large numbers of offsprings a dragon has; according to I Ching (or Book of Changes), nine is the largest number (or the largest single digit) of Yang.
+Number nine here is believed to describe the large number of offspring a dragon has; according to I Ching (or Book of Changes), nine is the largest number (or the largest single digit) of Yang.

 However, there are no exact records regarding exactly who are these offsprings, until one day, Hongzhi Emperor (1470 — 1505) asked his most knowledgeable chancellor Li Dongyang (1447 — 1516), who later provided an official version of the Nine Sons of the Dragon.